web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/hmr.md

 ### HMR not working when updating React components?

-Builder uses React's official [Fast Refresh](https://github.com/pmmmwh/react-refresh-webpack-plugin) capability to perform component hot updates.
+Rsbuild uses React's official [Fast Refresh](https://github.com/pmmmwh/react-refresh-webpack-plugin) capability to perform component hot updates.

 If there is a problem that the hot update of the React component cannot take effect, or the state of the React component is lost after the hot update, it is usually because your React component uses an anonymous function.
 In the official practice of React Fast Refresh, it is required that the component cannot be an anonymous function, otherwise the state of the React component cannot be preserved after hot update.